 Small businesses are just as at risk from cyber security threats as large organisations.
 A common misunderstanding for small businesses is an idea of security through obscurity, that your business is too small to be a target, but unfortunately, this is not the case.

 As attackers increasingly automate attacks, it is easy for them to target hundreds, if not thousands of businesses at once.
-Small businesses often have less stringent technological defences, less awareness of threats & less time & resource to put into cybersecurity.
+Small businesses often have less stringent technological defences, less awareness of threats and less time and resource to put into cybersecurity.
 This makes them an easier target for hackers than bigger companies.

-For these reasons, small businesses need to be aware of the threats & how to stop them.
-This blog will cover the top 5 security threats facing businesses & how organisations can protect themselves against them.
+For these reasons, small businesses need to be aware of the threats and how to stop them.
+This blog will cover the top 5 security threats facing businesses and how organisations can protect themselves against them.

-The biggest, most damaging & most widespread threat facing small businesses are phishing attacks.
-Phishing accounts for 90% of all breaches that organisations face, they’ve grown 65% over the last year & they account for over £12 billion in business losses.
-Phishing attacks occur when an attacker pretends to be a trusted contact & attracts a user to click a malicious link, download a malicious file or give them access to sensitive information, account details credentials.
+The biggest, most damaging and most widespread threat facing small businesses are phishing attacks.
+Phishing accounts for 90% of all breaches that organisations face, they’ve grown 65% over the last year and they account for over £12 billion in business losses.
+Phishing attacks occur when an attacker pretends to be a trusted contact and attracts a user to click a malicious link, download a malicious file or give them access to sensitive information, account details credentials.